-See also this article where the alternative travel options including buses, trains and flight are described in much more details.
+See also this article where the alternative travel options including buses, trains, and flights are described in much more detail.

 On the above map, you can see the 4 steps ferry journey: Venice-Ancona-Split-Dubrovnik as described above.

-On the above video, you can see a small portion of the journey by fast catamaran ferry that sails from Split to Dubrovnik.
-See other videos on pages that are mentioned above.
+In the above video, you can see a small portion of the journey by a fast catamaran ferry that sails from Split to Dubrovnik.
+See other videos on the pages that are mentioned above.